 The moon is a big theme this summer with the anniversary of the moon landing.
 I love all things space and we have had a lot of fun doing activities with space.

 We have done loads of moon and planet projects and I love each new twist we make on them.
 We did a washi tape moon a few years ago that we loved.
+But I think this new watercolor moon will be my favorite.

 We have been reading about the moon again.
 I love the book The Moon Seems to Change.
 It is a great science book about the moon.